retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

         allowfullscreen
     ></iframe>

-See :doc:`Funnel user guide<../user_guides/funnel>` to understand this tool deeper.
+See :doc:`Funnel user guide<../user_guides/funnel>` for a deeper understanding of this tool.

 Cohort analysis
 ~~~~~~~~~~~~~~~

-Cohorts is a powerful tool that shows the differences and the trends in user behavior over time.
-It helps to isolate the impact of different marketing activities or changes in a product for different groups of users.
+Cohorts is a powerful tool that shows trends of user behavior over time.
+It helps to isolate the impact of different marketing activities, or changes in a product for different groups of users.

-Here's an outline of the ``Cohort Matrix`` calculation:
+Here is an outline of the *cohort matrix* calculation:

-- Users are split into groups (``CohortGroups``) depending on the time of their first appearance in the eventstream;
+- Users are split into groups (``CohortGroups``) depending on the time of their first appearance in the eventstream; and
 - The retention rate of the active users is calculated in each period (``CohortPeriod``) of the observation.

 .. code-block:: python